Handwashing not working on Apple Watch? 9 Ways to fix it

 The Handwashing feature is an example of how technology can help us with small things that make a huge difference.
 Using hand motions and the sound of running tap water, your Apple Watch automatically detects when you are washing hands and starts a 20-second timer.
-However, sometimes the watchOS 7 Handwashing timer might not work correctly.
-To help, let us start with the basic solutions and eventually get this problem fixed successfully.
+However, sometimes, it just doesn’t work at all.
+To help, let me walk you through a couple of solutions to fix the handwashing timer not working on Apple Watch.

 2. Do Not Stop Washing to Check the Timer